-Complications from diabetes, high blood pressure and cholesterol can cause sight threatening eye diseases.
+It’s important to stay on top of a diabetes, high blood pressure or high cholesterol diagnosis, because if they’re not managed they can cause sight threatening eye diseases.
 Diabetes is the leading cause of preventable blindness in the country.

-Our eyes are just as vulnerable to the sun as our skin.
-Exposure to harmful UV rays can cause a range of eye conditions like cataracts and pterygium (a growth over the cornea) and can damage the cornea and retina.
+It’s no surprise that our eyes are as affected by sun exposure as our skin is.
+UV exposure can cause eye problems like cataracts and pterygium and can damage the cornea and retina.

-It’s worth investing in a quality pair of sunglasses that has Australian Standard Compliant labelling.
-Look for a category 2 or 3 for day to day use.
+Get yourself a quality pair of sunglasses that has Australian Standard Compliant labelling - and look for a category 2 or 3 for day to day use.
 Any glasses labelled as ‘fashion spectacles’ offer limited absorption of UV rays.
 Larger frames and wrap around glasses offer the best sun protection.

-Safety glasses are standard personal protective equipment for most people working in construction or on mine sites, but it’s also recommended people wear safety glasses while mowing the lawn, whipper-snipping or using power tools in the home.
+Safety glasses are standard personal protective equipment for most people working in construction or on mine sites, but it’s also recommended people wear safety glasses while mowing the lawn, whipper-snipping or using power tools at home.

 It’s also important eye protection complies with Australian standards.

 If you’re not using or cleaning your contacts properly, it can irritate your eyes – or worse, leave you with a serious infection.
 They can be painful – but if they get really bad they can be serious and affect your vision.

 Your optometrist can give you advice on how to properly use and clean your contacts.

 Just like seeing a doctor for a check-up, an eye test is an important part of looking after ourselves.